 The College will work with the student to devise an alternative path to completion, if possible, for programs that include clinical rotations, performances, labs, and group work.
-In progressive curricular
+In progressive curricular and/or cohort-model programs, medically necessary leaves are sufficient cause to permit the student to shift course order, substitute similar courses, or join a subsequent cohort when returning from leave, but essential program requirements or licensure requirements cannot be modified.
 Students are encouraged to work with their faculty members and College's support systems such as success coaches, Student Success, and Dyson Wellness Center staff to proactively devise a plan for how to best address anticipated need for leave, minimize the academic impact of their absence, and work toward a smooth re-entry to the student's academic program.
 The Title IX Coordinator will assist with plan development and implementation, as needed.